 Would 25278 make it all the way to Cardiff?
 I suspect most would have said no, it'll surely get replaced at Birmingham New Street, or fail en-route.
-But the little locomotive held together and Control left it alone - happy days!
+But the little locomotive held together for the 232 miles and Control left it alone - happy days!

 25278 was in front line service over Shap on September 6th when overhead line damage required the 13.10 Glasgow Central - Euston to be dragged between Carlisle & Lancaster.
 Presumably this was an urgent request on this Saturday afternoon and 25278 was the nearest available locomotive.
 The remaining Class 25's were still very active over the WCML on a variety of freight workings but by this time their use on passenger duties over Shap were virtually non-existant.
 So it must have come as a bit of a surprise to find the Class 87 and its train being coupled on to by 25278 at Carlisle.
 Were any last minute tickets purchased to capture this potential last ride behind a Class 25 over Shap?
 Who knows, but 25278 did its job in getting the train to Lancaster.

-The southbound Gulf Oil tanks were still bringing Class 25s into Hereford, where they were changed for Class 37s, so noted on October 28th was 25059 and November 4th with 25278, the latter with 11 bogie oil tanks.
+The southbound Gulf Oil tanks were still bringing Class 25s into Hereford, where they were exchanged for Class 37s, so noted on October 28th was 25059 and November 4th with 25278, the latter with 11 bogie oil tanks.
 On November 6th 25278 was noted northbound light engine at Hereford to assist a Waterston - Weaste oil tank train which had slipped to a stand at Craven Arms, the Class 25 assisting through to Shrewsbury.